Parnell and now Michael Collins – What’s with Tory Brexiteers quoting Irish heroes?

 Mr Paterson, a former secretary of state for Northern Ireland, referenced Michael Collins in a speech in which he signalled his reluctant support for British prime minister Boris Johnson’s Withdrawal Agreement Bill (WAB), having previously voted against Theresa May’s Bill three times.

+Last month the leader of the House of Commons, Jacob Rees-Mogg invoked the name of Charles Stewart Parnell in a debate in the chamber.

-The Collins speech he referred to was made in Dáil Éireann on December 19th, 1921, during the Treaty debates.
+The Collins speech that Mr Paterson referred to was made in Dáil Éireann on December 19th, 1921, during the Treaty debates.

 Thirteen days prior to the debate Collins had been one of signatories of the Anglo-Irish Treaty that established the Irish Free State and the independent Irish State as it is today.